Fall 2021 Newsletter

-1. Injection immunotherapy (aka allergy shots) have been around for over one hundred years and have decades of research demonstrating their effectiveness.
-With injections you come twice a week initially for 8 weeks, then weekly for a period of time, and then typically once every 2-4 weeks once the top maintenance dose is achieved.
-Ideal treatment duration is at least three years for best long-term results.
+Injection immunotherapy (aka allergy shots) have been around for over one hundred years and have decades of research demonstrating their effectiveness.
+With injections, you come twice a week initially for 8 weeks, then weekly for a period of time, and then typically once every 2-4 weeks once the top maintenance dose is achieved.
+The ideal treatment duration is at least three years for the best long-term results.
 Speak to us at your next visit or set an appointment to discuss whether you are a candidate.
 Insurance generally covers this treatment.

-2. Newer forms of immunotherapy include FDA approved allergy tablets (SLIT tablets) for ragweed, certain grass pollens and dust mites.
+Newer forms of immunotherapy include FDA-approved allergy tablets (SLIT tablets) for ragweed, certain grass pollens, and dust mites.
 They will be covered by some insurance plans.
 The first dose is given in our office, and then the remaining doses are given at home.
 The treatment is typically three years to five years.
 We can also let you know if this may be your ideal treatment option.

 We are Board Certified in Allergy and Immunology.
-We had to take an additional 2 years of training along with taking a comprehensive exam in Allergy, Asthma and Immunology.
-We spends countless hours each year staying up to date on the latest research and newest treatment options in the field.
+We had to take an additional 2 years of training along with taking a comprehensive exam in Allergy, Asthma, and Immunology.
+We spend countless hours each year staying up to date on the latest research and newest treatment options in the field.
 We offer highly specialized testing and treatment that is individualized to your needs.
-We thank you for the trust you have given to us in caring for you, your family and friends.
+We thank you for the trust you have given to us in caring for you, your family, and your friends.

 Dr. Dennis Dilley